-Students with AP scores of 4 or 5 are exempted without credit from the first-level English composition course.
-Students who also earn a score of 660+ on the SAT II Writing Test will receive 2 hours of special credit in W 143.
+3 Students with AP scores of 4 or 5 are exempted without credit from the first-level English composition course.
+Students who also earn a score of 660+ on the SAT Writing Test will receive 2 hours of special credit in W 143.

-If you test into the 200 level or above and are a full-time student, 8 hours of credit for 100-level courses are automatically added to your transcript.
+4 If you test into the 200 level or above and are a full-time student, 8 hours of credit for 100-level courses are automatically added to your transcript.

-Students who continue studying French should take F 300.
+5 Students who continue studying French should take F 300.

-Students who continue studying French may skip F 300 and take F 305, F 306, or another 300-level course.
+6 Students who continue studying French should take F 300 unless they have permission from the department undergraduate advisor to skip this course.
 Students who continue studying German are exempt from G 300 and should take G 330.
-No special placement credit is awarded above the G 250 level.
+No special placement credit is

+7 awarded above the G 250 level.

 Students who continue studying German are exempt from G 300/G 330 and should take G 400.
 No special placement credit is awarded above the G 250 level.
+8